aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.201.0 (2017-11-30 18:22 UTC)
+* AlexaForBusiness (3.3.0.0)
+	* Alexa for Business is now generally available for production use.
+Alexa for Business makes it easy for you to use Alexa in your organization.
+The Alexa for Business SDK gives you APIs to manage Alexa devices, enroll users, and assign skills at scale.
+For more information about Alexa for Business, go to https://aws.amazon.com/alexaforbusiness
+* APIGateway (3.3.14.0)
+	* Added support Private Integration and VPC Link features in API Gateway.
+This allows to create an API with the API Gateway private integration, thus providing clients access to HTTP/HTTPS resources in an Amazon VPC from outside of the VPC through a VpcLink resource.
+* Cloud9 (3.3.0.0)
+	* Adds support for creating and managing AWS Cloud9 development environments.
+AWS Cloud9 is a cloud-based integrated development environment (IDE) that you use to write, run, and debug code.
+* EC2 (3.3.40.0)
+	* Adds the following updates: 1.
+Spread Placement ensures that instances are placed on distinct hardware in order to reduce correlated failures.
+2. Inter-region VPC Peering allows customers to peer VPCs across different AWS regions without requiring additional gateways, VPN connections or physical hardware
+* Lambda (3.3.10.0)
+	* AWS Lambda now supports the ability to set the concurrency limits for individual functions, and increasing memory to 3008 GB.
+* ServerlessApplicationRepository (3.3.0.0)
+	* First release of the AWS Serverless Application Repository SDK

 ### 3.3.200.0 (2017-11-30 03:52 UTC)
 * AutoScaling (3.3.3.0)
 	* You can now use Auto Scaling with EC2 Launch Templates via the CreateAutoScalingGroup and UpdateAutoScalingGroup APIs.